Caringbah High School: Outdoor Learning Centre

 One of the key programs the school's environmental committee "Greenedge" has undertaken is the Outdoor Learning Centre (OLC).
 Construction started in August 2013.
 It is located near the site of the former walkway between the two campuses.
 Students and staff both had significant input into the design, and much of the work was constructed with the help of students and staff.
 The OLC consists of a central "pod", where classes can be held, and 5 smaller "pods" each based on bush tucker, a xeriscape, a meditative garden, an indigenous garden and a sensory garden.

 Information Technology course

 Students have the opportunity to complete the 'Talented Computing Program' (TCP) as an elective in years 9 and 10.
 The preliminary Higher School Certificate course in Information Processes and Technology (IPT) commences on the first semester of year 9; allowing students to complete 2-units of their HSC prior to reaching year 11.
 Completion of TCP allows the option of undertaking a first-year university level course in computing through the University of New South Wales in year 11 called COMP1917.

 Co-curricular

-Caringbah High School provides various extra-curricular activities, such as public speaking, debating, Tournament of Minds and HSC distinction courses.
+Caringbah High School provides various extra-curricular activities, such as public speaking, debating and Tournament of Minds.